Harp Academy

-We are delighted you are continuing the harmonica this Autumn.
-To reserve your place, we need you to register for the new school year by clicking the Gold Harmonica here on our homepage (smart phone users may need to scroll down).
-We will then email your renewal invitation with details of how to subscribe.
+If you are returning to harmonica sessions at school this term, to reserve your place we just need you to register for the new school year by clicking the Gold Harmonica here on our homepage (or scroll down on a smartphone).
+Once we receive your details, we will email your renewal invitation.

 Fun online learning resources